 Use the Add New Bookmark from the website

-You have also the possibility to bookmarks code snippets from the web or from IntelliJ:
+You have also the possibility to bookmark code snippets from the web via the chrome extension or bookmarklet, or from IntelliJ:

 You have the possibility to save a search and it will appear in autocompletion sorted by last used: